THANK YOU FOR ATTENDING!

 Access TIC Materials

-These resources are available for the event and can be helpful in your own practices.
-Take advantage of them ahead of the event.
+These resources can be helpful in your own practices.

 What Is TIC?
 Video Resource